atienosonia/dsc-phase-2-project-v2-3/README.md

 Multiple Linear Regression model - Price vs other variables

+Metrics used to achieve results were:

+R Squared and Absolute ERROR

 REGRESSION RESULTS:

 The multiple linear regression model is better than the two simple regression models as it had a higher Rsquared value.
 This shows that categorical variables had a positive effect on the prices as illustrated in the univariate analysis.